-- Obtain a managerial perspective of the complete CSI stage of the ITIL service life cycle.
+- Obtain a managerial perspective of the complete Service Operation stage of the ITIL service life cycle.

-- Increase the adoption of an ITIL value creation approach to continual IT service improvement.
+- Increase the adoption of an ITIL value creation approach to IT service operation.

-- Learn the whole range of principles that should drive the continual service improvement activities.
+- Learn the whole range of principles that should drive the IT service operation activities.

-- Get a comprehensive overview of the ITIL processes contained in the CSI stage.
+- Get a comprehensive overview of the ITIL processes contained in the Service Operation stage.

-- Learn the organization, roles and technology-related activities required for a successful management of the CSI stage in the ITIL service life cycle.
+- Learn the organization, roles and technology-related activities required for a successful management of the Service Operation stage in the ITIL service life cycle.

-- Obtain the ITIL Intermediate Continual Service Improvement certification.
+- Obtain the ITIL Intermediate Service Operation certification.

 Who is this course for?

-- Chief information officers (CIOs), Chief technology officers (CTOs), Managers, Supervisory staff, Team leaders, Service designers, IT architects, IT planners, IT consultants, IT audit managers, IT security managers, Service test managers and ITSM trainers.
+- Chief information officers (CIOs), Chief technology officers (CTOs), Managers, Supervisory staff, Team leaders, Service designers, IT architects, IT planners, IT consultants, IT audit managers, IT security managers.

-- Individuals who require a detailed understanding of the ITIL CSI phase of the ITIL service lifecycle and how it may be implemented to enhance the quality of IT service provision within an organization.
+- Individuals who require a detailed understanding of the ITIL service operation stage of the ITIL service lifecycle and how it may be implemented to enhance the quality of IT service provision within an organization.

-- IT professionals working within, or about to enter, a CSI environment and requiring a detailed understanding of the processes, functions and activities involved.
+- IT professionals working within or about to enter a service operation environment and requiring an understanding of the concepts, processes, functions and activities involved.